iyulab/FluxImprover/README.md

 using FluxImprover;
 using FluxImprover.Services;

-// Option A: With LocalAI (async initialization required) var services = await new FluxImproverBuilder()
+// Option A: With LMSupply (async initialization required) var services = await new FluxImproverBuilder()
-    .WithLocalAI()
+    .WithLMSupply()
     .BuildAsync();

 // Option B: With custom ITextCompletionService